natalieagus/50005/docs/Labs/07-Lab7-Encryption.md

 python3 -m pip install -r requirements.txt
 ```

 In this lab, you're only required to modify all the 3 python files.
-You don't need to submit your code, and simply answer the questionnaire on eDimension as usual.
+When you're done, submit your code via our Telegram bot as usual, and answer the questionnaire on eDimension as usual.
 There are areas labeled in these `.py` files as `TODO`, and these are your tasks.

 ## Test the Starter Code